chiralos/onomata-src/README.md

 ### Traits

 We currently have some ad-hoc polymorphism.
-Where these trait names appear in the table below, it stands for a single type variable constrained to be a member of the trait.
+Where these trait names appear in the table below, they stand for a single type variable constrained to be a member of the trait.
 So e.g.
 `Ord Ord -> Bool` means `(A) (A) -> Bool where (A) is Ord` .